DeanoXX/esphome-config/README.md

 With ESPHome version > 2022.1 you will be able to compile OK.
 If you're at a previous version you'll need the dev version of ESPHome.

+I have a youtube demo of some of the working widgets and thermostat..https://youtu.be/7T5r5sy_rpc

 ### Defining Widgets

 This YAML demonstates defining Widgets directly via JSON i.e. not within the nspanel YAML config.